strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Better error message if trying to checkout using an existing user's email address.
 * ENHANCEMENT: Added the pmpro_report_levels filter to let users change levels and order of levels for the memberships.php report.
 * ENHANCEMENT: Updated video and copy for readme.txt.
+* ENHANCEMENT: Added user display name to Memberlist search query
+* ENHANCEMENT: Added Russian Ruble as a currency.
+* ENHANCEMENT: Changed the dated term "CVV" to "Security Code (CVC)" when shown on the frontend.
+* ENHANCEMENT: Added .doc and .docx to the mimetype class.
+* ENHANCEMENT: Added Portuguese language files.
+(Thanks, Secundino Correia)
+* ENHANCEMENT: Updated plugin admin pages with better links to documentation and support.

 = 1.9.3 =
 * SECURITY: Fixed sanitization of inputs and added nonces in several places to protect against XSS attacks.